Fargus6/Nosana-dashboard-monitor/README.md

 3. Click **"Enable Notifications"**
 4. Grant permission when prompted
 5. Choose which events to monitor

-### Lock Screen Notifications:
-Notifications will:
-- ✅ Appear on lock screen
-- ✅ Light up your phone screen
-- ✅ Vibrate with custom pattern
-- ✅ Play notification sound
-- ✅ Show even when app is closed

 ### For Best Results:
 **Android:**